 Crypto mining taking advantage of the huge performance gains of recent GPUs

-While mining on other altcoins like Ethereum and Ravencoin was already progressing steadily since Bitcoin went ASIC, it is the appearance of RDNA1 (notably the RX 5700 XT) and the Ampere architectures (notably the RTX 3060 Ti and 3070) from AMD and Nvidia respectively that significantly boosted crypto mining activities over the last two years.
+While mining on other altcoins like Ethereum and Ravencoin was already progressing steadily since Bitcoin went ASIC, it is the appearance of RDNA1 (notably the RX 5700 XT) and the Ampere architectures (notably the RTX 3060 Ti and 3070) along with some old generation of graphics cards from AMD and Nvidia respectively that significantly boosted crypto mining activities over the last two years.
 This effectively created an infinite demand for the new and shiny GPUs, further bottlenecking the already strained supply line.